-If you are interested in Computer Assisted Language Learning (CALL), there’s a conference in Frankfurt this February which might be worth attending.
+If you are interested in Computer Assisted Language Learning (CALL), there’s a conference (link no longer active) in Frankfurt in February 2016, which might be worth attending.

 - CALL tools and materials using multiple languages, including previously learned school languages, heritage & minority languages